-Approval steps provide the logic for routing object record approvals to the correct people based on specific criteria.
+Approval steps provide the logic for routing object record approvals to the correct recipients.

-A minimum of one approval step is required to activate an approval process; however, a process can contain many steps.
-When you create steps it is important to understand the approval workflow you want to have.
+At least one approval step is required to activate an approval process; however, a process can contain many steps.
+When you create steps, it is important to understand the approval workflow you want.
 Along with the step criteria, step dependencies should be used when organizing your approval workflow.
-Any steps that are not dependent on another step will be executed in parallel.
+Steps that are not dependent on another step are executed in parallel.

 Approval Step Enhancements

-Approval steps have been enhanced to offer three different step types to the user, as well as new description fields, and the ability to select which context object fields should be displayed when an approval request or preview is sent.
+Approval steps are enhanced to offer the user three different step types, new description fields, and the ability to select which context object fields are displayed when an approval request or preview is sent.

-The fields enables you to select the header level fields of the context object you want to show to users when previewing an approval or when an approval request has been sent and the approver is reviewing the request information.
+These fields enable you to select the header-level fields of the context object you will show to users when previewing an approval or when an approval request has been sent and the approver is reviewing the request information.

-Any Related Fields you create for the context object is available as display fields.
+Any related fields you create for the context object are available as display fields.

 To create approval steps

 - From the Approval Process page, click New Approval Step in the Approval Steps section.